Convert a Repo to Use Releaser from Repo#

 version_info = tuple(parts)

 If you need to keep node and python versions in sync, use hatch-nodejs-version.
-See nbformat for example.

 Add a GitHub Actions CI step to run the